What's butter tea?

 Coffee also contains some polyphenols, however it is much more acidic, often causing irritation to the stomach lining.

-Another big reason many are making the switch from coffee to tea is the caffeine content.
-While tea has less caffeine, it contains other qualities (like theanine) that stimulate health brain activity, minus the jitters and crash from coffee. #lesscaffeinemorebuzz
+Caffeine content is another big reason many are making the switch from coffee to tea.
+Tea has less caffeine and contains other compounds (like theanine) that stimulate health brain activity, minus the jitters and crash from coffee. #lesscaffeinemorebuzz

 Ghee is clarified butter and has no lactose (milk sugar) or casein (milk protein), making it a favorite amongst the dairy intolerant crowd.
 Fun fact— ghee also has a higher smoke point than most fats, making it a great cooking oil too.